bryanherger/vertica-datasketch/README.md

 This extensions uses the open-source C++ implementation https://github.com/apache/incubator-datasketches-cpp/

-**Currently only the theta sketch and frequency sketch are implemented for Vertica, see examples below.**
+**Currently only the theta sketch, Hll sketch, and frequency sketch are implemented for Vertica, see examples below.**

 ## Install
 This library requires cmake 3.14+  "yum install cmake3" package should install the correct version